combust/mleap-docs/core-concepts/transformers/index.md

 2. One hot encoding - Converting an integer value to a vector of 1s and 0s
-3. Feature selection - Running analysis to determine which features are most effective for training a predictive ML algorithm (PCA, CHI2)
+3. Feature selection - Running analysis to determine which features are most effective for training a predictive ML algorithm (i.e. CHI2)
 4. Math - Basic mathematical functions, such as dividing two features by each other or taking the log of a feature